Black Hills (SD) Mountain Lion Foundation

 Big Cat Rescue

 An accredited animal sanctuary, Big Cat Rescue takes in abused or abandoned big cats.
 They are the ones who clean up the growing problem of people who try to keep exotics as pets.
 They're very smart about tours, with many options for close encounters with animals.
-The regular day tour is $20 (free if you show you've neutered your pet), $21 for a night tour, $50 for a feeding tour, $100 for an all-day tour.
+The regular Day Tour is $25, $50 for a Night Tour, $50 for a Feeding Tour, $100 for the Keeper Tour.
 Private group tours, parties and wedding available, too.
+Tampa, FL 813-920-4130

 out west The West - See other animals out West